 - Select Hide all Microsoft services check box on the Services tab.

 - Then press the Enable all button, and select the Apply option.

 - Click OK to close the System Configuration utility, and then press the Restart button.

 The above resolutions will probably fix Magic Mouse 2 scrolling for most users.
 If further fixes are needed, however, it might be a hardware issue.
-In which case, users can return Magic Mouse 2 peripherals to Apple for repairs so long as they fall within their one-year warranty period.
+In this case, users can return Magic Mouse 2 peripherals to Apple for repairs so long as they fall within their one-year warranty period.